aloHyomora/aloHyomora/README.md

 # Hi there 👋 :D
 ## _Welcome to my World_

-### ✨Hey there!
+### ✨Hi there!
 I'm Alohyomora, a developer passionate about creating innovative solutions that revolutionize how we interact with the physical world.
 ### I’m always pushing myself to grow and take on new challenges, striving to be a 'maestro of problem-solving' with the goal of developing technology that truly makes a difference in the world.✨